Stuart Fairchild Player Props: Reds vs. Cardinals

-Stuart Fairchild -- .129 average over his past 10 games -- will be in action for the Cincinnati Reds against the St. Louis Cardinals, with Jordan Montgomery on the mound, on June 9 at 8:15 PM ET.
+Stuart Fairchild -- batting .194 with two doubles, a home run, five walks and five RBI in his past 10 games -- will be in action for the Cincinnati Reds against the St. Louis Cardinals, with Miles Mikolas on the mound, on June 10 at 2:15 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Dodgers.
+In his last game, he had two hits (going 2-for-3 with a double and two RBI) against the Cardinals.

 Stuart Fairchild Game Info & Props vs. the Cardinals